whiteribbonalliance/dashboard-api/README.md

 See [/docs/docs.pdf](/docs/docs.pdf).

+# Legacy imports of Excel or imports from Textit

+Please run the script in https://github.com/whiteribbonalliance/etl

 ## Efficiency

 Survey responses data is submitted to BigQuery in batches bu the background thread each N seconds.